xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

    01:00.0 3D controller [0302]: NVIDIA Corporation GP107M [GeForce GTX 1050 Mobile] [10de:1c8d] (rev a1)
    ```

-   Here `[10de:1c8d]` is the vendor ID and device ID of the dGPU, where `10de` means this device is manufacturered by NVIDIA, and `1c8d` means this is an GTX 1050.
+   Here `[10de:1c8d]` is the vendor ID and device ID of the dGPU, where `10de` means this device is manufactured by NVIDIA, and `1c8d` means this is a GTX 1050.

 2. Create `/etc/modprobe.d/lantian.conf` with the following content: